Raspberries and Kohlrabi

 Author: Erica Schramek

-These Teriyaki Chicken Pineapple Meatballs with Rice are made with ground chicken and pineapple and tossed in a homemade teriyaki sauce.
+These Baked Chicken Teriyaki Pineapple Meatballs with Rice are made with ground chicken, and crushed pineapple, and tossed in a homemade teriyaki sauce.

 Print Recipe Pin Recipe